Is Your iPhone Compromised? How to Tell and What to Do.

 How To Tell If Your iPhone Is Hacked

-Can an iPhone Be Hacked?
+Can an iPhone Be Compromised?

 • Downloading apps from unverified sources.